-Fibrillin microfibrils have been found within the matrix of human cartilage [80], and FBN2 mutations cause crumpled ears in patients [81, 82], which may be due to auricular cartilage defects.
+Fibrillin microfibrils have been found within the matrix of human cartilage [79], and FBN2 mutations cause crumpled ears in patients [80, 81], which may be due to auricular cartilage defects.
 Our work presents evidence that Fibrillin microfibrils are required for cartilage formation possibly by promoting chondrocyte differentiation.
 Notably, FBN2 levels appear to be significantly decreased in the tracheal cartilage of tracheomalacia patients, suggesting that Fibrillin microfibrils are essential for cartilage formation also in humans.
 It will be interesting to investigate the underlying molecular mechanisms.

-Mutations in FBN2 have been associated with congenital contractural arachnodactyly [81-84] and vascular disease in humans [85] as well as endocardial morphogenesis defects in zebrafish [86].
-Our Fbn2 point mutant in mouse exhibits tracheal stenosis possibly caused by cartilage differentiation defects, providing a new model to study the etiology of this disease, and develop therapeutic approaches.
+Mutations in FBN2 have been associated with congenital contractural arachnodactyly [80-83] and vascular disease in humans [84] as well as endocardial morphogenesis defects in zebrafish [85].
+Our Fbn2 point mutant in mouse exhibits tracheal stenosis possibly caused by cartilage differentiation defects, providing a new model to study the aetiology of this disease, and develop therapeutic approaches.

-Acknowledgements

-We thank Francesco Ramirez for providing Fbn2 null mice, Radhan Ramadass and Yu Hsuan Carol Yang for imaging assistance, Rubén Marín-Juez, Paolo Panza, Konstantinos Gkatzis, Srinath Ramkumar, Khrievono Kikhi, Jason Kuan Han Lai, Sharon Meaney-Gardian and Nana Fukuda for discussion or assistance.
-Funding for this study was provided by the Deutsche Forschungsgemeinschaft (DFG) to G.S.
-(SFB829/B11, B12) and the Max Planck Society to S.O and D.Y.R.S.
+Acknowledgements: We thank Francesco Ramirez (Icahn School of Medicine at Mount Sinai, New York, NY, USA) for providing Fbn2 null mice, Radhan Ramadass and Yu Hsuan Carol Yang for imaging assistance, Rubén Marín-Juez, Paolo Panza, Konstantinos Gkatzis, Srinath Ramkumar, Khrievono Kikhi, Jason Kuan Han Lai, Sharon Meaney-Gardian and Nana Fukuda (Max Planck Institute for Heart and Lung Research, Bad Nauheim, Germany) for discussion or assistance.

-Author contributions

-W.Y. and D.Y.R.S. conceived the project, designed experiments and analyzed data; W.Y., H.-T.K., F.G., R.L., B.G., C.B., D.S. and S.O. contributed to experiments and data analysis; S.W. performed western blot and trachea physiology experiments and data analysis; G.S. contributed to FBN2 antibody generation; W.Y. and D.Y.R.S. wrote the manuscript.
+Author contributions: W. Yin and D.Y.R.
+Stainier conceived the project, designed experiments and analysed data; W. Yin, H-T. Kim, F. Gunawan, R. Li, B. Grohmann, C. Buettner, D. Sinner and S. Offermanns contributed to experiments and data analysis; S. Wang performed Western blot and trachea physiology experiments and data analysis; G. Sengle contributed to FBN2 antibody generation; W. Yin and D.Y.R.
+Stainier wrote the manuscript.
 All authors commented on the manuscript.

-Conflict of interest
+Conflict of interest: None declared.